Criminology: The Study of Crime and Criminal Behavior

 - Studies crime in general

 - Studies criminal behavior, develops profiles and predictive models

-- Studies various types of crime and the trends associated with their occurence
+- Studies various types of crime and the trends associated with their occurrence

 - Observes the social, cultural and media reactions to crime

 American Society of Criminology – An international organization whose members pursue scholarly, scientific, and professional knowledge concerning the measurement, etiology, consequences, prevention, control, and treatment of crime and delinquency.

 Criminal Justice USA – The Criminal Justice USA website provides relevant and accurate information on criminal justice careers and criminal justice training.